We Made It (Busta Rhymes song): Music video

-The music video premiered all day on BET on Tuesday, April 29, the same day as the video for its first single, "Don't Touch Me (Throw da Water on 'em)."
+The music video premiered all day on BET on Tuesday, April 29, the same day as the video for its first single, "Don't Touch Me (Throw da Water on 'Em)."
 The video also premiered for 24 hours only on Yahoo!
 Music on April 29.
 That same day, "We Made It" went to radio stations worldwide.
 The video also featured cameo appearances from Styles of Beyond, Bishop Lamont and Lamar Odom.
 Chris Robinson directed the video. * The warehouse in which the parts of the music video was filmed is the same location at which Linkin Park's Meteora album artwork and album cover were done.
-The video starts with the credits saying Busta Rhymes and Linkin Park and then the titles We Made It appear on the screen.
+The video starts with the credits saying "Busta Rhymes" and "Linkin Park", and then the titles "We Made It" appear on the screen.
 Then you see Linkin Park walking through the warehouse and Busta Rhymes in a New York City flat.
 Then it cuts to scenes of people walking through the streets and people running a race through the rain.

-This video also marks one of the first appearances of the Beats audio headphones.

-As of July 2021, the song has 42 million views on YouTube.